tabilabs/developer-docs/pvm/pvm.md

 PVM protocols are based on popular smart contract use cases, such as fungible assets and non-fungible assets.
 For a certain smart contract use case, the corresponding protocol covers all the operations.
 Take a fungible asset as an example.
 The protocol contains Create, Transfer, Approval, TransferFrom，TotalSupply, BalanceOf, Allowance.

 ### PVM Interpreter
 As we mentioned earlier, developers can initiate transactions that can be executed on various blockchains through the same protocol (PVM protocol).
-Because the tech details are different from one blockchain to another, we need a component to translate the same protocol into different on chain standards.
+Because the tech details are different from one blockchain to another, we need a component to translate the same protocol into different on-chain standards.
 So it is reasonable to design a translator component called PVM-Interpreter.
 <figure><img src="../.gitbook/assets/pvm-4.png" alt=""><figcaption></figcaption></figure>

 Workflow:
 1. Developer configs the dialect and chain info
 2. Developer builds a transaction (take transfer of fungible asset as an example), which follows the PVM Omni Protocol.
-3. The PVM interpreter will translate the transaction into ton executable on chain transaction.
+3. The PVM interpreter will translate the transaction into ton executable on-chain transaction.
 4. The user signs the transaction.
 5. Send the on-chain transaction to service node.